 Reading Life And Pulse

 One of the unique things about this device are Reading Life and Pulse, two social aspects of the user experience.
-Reading Life gives you a range of social media options that allows you to do things like automatically post highlighted sections of your book to Facebook, while Pulse gives you the chance to chat to other readers of the same book – with a special option that lets you avoid spoilers by only chatting with others who have read the same amount of the book as
+Reading Life gives you a range of social media options that allows you to do things like automatically post highlighted sections of your book to Facebook, while Pulse gives you the chance to chat to other readers of the same book – with a special option that lets you avoid spoilers by only chatting with others who have read the same amount of the books.

 Is The Kobo Glo Worth Buying?